 Here is the truth:

-- You don’t need to hide behind loose, baggy or shapeless clothing- these only make you look heavier than you are!
+- You don’t need to hide behind loose, baggy or shapeless dresses- these only make you look heavier than you are!

 - In fact, you shouldn’t wear anything shapeless.